trinsic-id/issuer-reference-app/README.md

 - Add the tenant_id to your .env file

 - Create a credential definition with the swaggerhub documents
+ - authenticate with your api keys.
+Make sure to add bearer to the beginning of the subscription key
+ - add the schema ID from the .env file to the `id` value
+ - change revocation to false

 - Add the credential definition ID to your .env file